nicholast833/PyDualSense-MotionToKey/README.md

     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
-    pip install -r requirements.txt
-    ```
-    Alternatively, you can install the required libraries directly:
-    ```bash
     pip install pynput pydualsense
     ```

 ## How to Run

-1.  **Connect your DualSense Controller** to your computer via Bluetooth.
+1.  **Connect your DualSense Controller** to your computer via Bluetooth or cable.
 2.  **Run the application:**

     ```bash